 Pressure you to enroll in their plan.
 You can use the entire Open Enrollment Period to make your decisions.
-You will not receive extra benefits for signing up early for a plan, and you will not lose your Medicare coverage if you don't pick a plan.
+You will not receive extra benefits for signing up early.

 Offer you gifts to enroll in their plan.
 Gifts must be given to everyone at an event regardless of their enrollment choice, and cannot be worth more than \$15.